coach77777/python_text_game/README.md

 ## A Loss:

-You encounter Medusa without having all seven items in your inventory.
+If you encounter Medusa without having all seven items in your inventory.

 ## Move commands: